 In the event that an individual child has to self-isolate or shield due to COVID-19, children will continue to access learning as outlined above.
-Their timetable will, as much as possible, link to their class's current curriculum and the learning taking place in School.
+Their timetable will, as much as possible, link to their class's current curriculum and the learning taking place in school.

-All lessons and resources will be uploaded each Friday for the following week, so that children can log on to their Teams classroom and access their learning.
-We will also make greater use of a number of ready-prepared high quality physical materials as well as drawing more heavily on the Oak National Academy and White Rose online resources.
+All lessons and resources will be uploaded each Friday for the following week, so that children can logon to Teams and access their learning.
+We will also make greater use of a number of ready-prepared high quality physical materials as well as drawing more heavily on Oak National Academy and White Rose online resources.

-Workbooks, textbooks, reading books, ten frames, counters, bead strings, play dough and pegs etc. will either be given out on the day the child is sent home or can be collected from the School Office on the first day of remote education.
+Workbooks, textbooks, reading books, ten frames, counters, bead strings, play dough and pegs will either be given out on the day the child is sent home or can be collected from the School Office on the first day of remote education.
 These resources are age appropriate and support the key learning objectives from your child's year group.
 Your child should be able to work through these with minimal adult support.